SivanMehta/lambda-actions-demo/README.md

 # lambda-actions-demo
-Trying out github actions but making a simple lambda
+Trying out github actions by deploying a simple lambda